jrosado184/Lovebylayshav1-backend/Guest User Endpoints README/README.md

 ### PUT `/api/auth/guestUsers/:id`

 **Description:**:
-Updates a user account.
+Updates a guest user account.
 Validates required information is included in the request body and checks if id passed in params exists.

 **Optional Body Parameters**: